Roman-Supernova-PIT/pub-aldoroty-2025a/README.md

-"Characterizing photometry from the Roman OpenUniverse High Latitude Time-Domain Survey simulations" Aldoroty, L.; Scolnic, D.; Kannawadi, A.; Troxel, M. and the Roman Supernova Project Infrastructure Team 2025.
+"Initial Characterization of Photometry of High-Latitude Time Domain Survey _Roman_ images from the OpenUniverse Simulations" Aldoroty, L.; Scolnic, D.; Kannawadi, A.; Troxel, M. and the Roman Supernova Project Infrastructure Team 2025.

 * generate_gridded_psfs.py: Generates the PSFs used in the above work.